Our business

 7. Accountability

-Employees of PIRC who obtain, handle, process, transport and store personal data for us must adhere to these principles at all times.
+PIRC staff who obtain, handle, process, transport and store personal data for us must always adhere to these principles.

 Personal data